ckeditor/ckeditor5-basic-styles/docs/features/basic-styles.md

 | {@link module:basic-styles/subscript~Subscript} | `<sub>`, `<* style="vertical-align: sub">` |
 | {@link module:basic-styles/superscript~Superscript} | `<sup>`, `<* style="vertical-align: super">` |

+## Integration

+The basic styles features are integrated with the {@link features/remove-format Remove Format} plugin by default.
+There is no need to provide any additional configuration to those plugins in order to use the remove format functionality over elements with applied any basic styles.

 ## Installation

 To add the basic styles features to your editor install the [`@ckeditor/ckeditor5-basic-styles`](https://www.npmjs.com/package/@ckeditor/ckeditor5-basic-styles) package: